SANdood/Ecobee-Suite/README.md

   - Change the Location Mode or execute a Routine when the thermostat Program Changes - including Vacations!
 - Temporarily Disable app without having to delete and recreate!

-## <a name="features-opencontact-sa">`Open Contacts` SmartApp</a>
+## <a name="features-opencontact-sa">`Contacts & Switches` Handler</a>
-The `Open Contacts` SmartApp can detect when one (or more) contact sensors (such as doors and windows) are left open for a configurable amount of time and can automatically turn off the HVAC and/or send a notification when it is detected.
+The `ecobee Suite Open Contacts` SmartApp can detect when one (or more) contact sensors (such as doors and windows) are left open for a configurable amount of time and can automatically turn off the HVAC and/or send a notification when it is detected.

-Updated May 10, 2017 to also support switches, with configurable selection of whether contact open or close, switch on or off will turn off the HVAC.
+This Handler also supports switches/dimmers/vents, with configurable selection of whether contact open or close, switch on or off will turn off the HVAC.
 This enhancement allows (for example) automatically turning off the HVAC when the attic fan is running.

 <b>Features:</b>
 - Change one or multiple thermostats